jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 | Bullfrog Ants                         | 1                              | 2m            |

-The total number of stings multiplied by the venom factor gives the base Potency of the venom introduced into the victim’s body.
+The total number of stings multiplied by the venom factor gives the base Potency of the venom introduced into the victim's body.
 Insect swarm venom has an onset time of 1D10 Combat Rounds.
-After that time, the Potency of the venom should be matched against the victim’s Resilience in a standard opposed test.
+After that time, the Potency of the venom should be matched against the victim's Resilience in a standard opposed test.

 #### Insect Venom